Legal protection of trees in the Isle of Man

 Level 2 - Registered trees

 A more comprehensive level of protection is afforded to trees which have significant amenity value.
-If the trees in question are Registered, regardless of size or species, no work of any kind can be undertaken without specific written approval from DEFA.
+If it appears to the Department your tree(s) ought to be preserved in the interests of amenity then the Department may enter the tree(s) on to the ‘Tree Register’.
+If the trees in question are registered, regardless of size or species, no work of any kind can be undertaken without specific written approval from DEFA.

 You can find out if your trees are registered by using the Government’s online mapping service or by enquiring at the Departments offices in St. Johns (Tel: + 44 1624 695701).